Understanding the Results from Your 360-Degree Feedback Assessments

-This 360-degree feedback is essential for helping leaders identify their strengths and development needs, and to improve their self-awareness.
-This information also tells leaders what they need to improve in order to take their leadership skills to the next level.
+Additionally, 360-degree assessments are critical tools that are used in a wide array of leadership development initiatives.
+360 feedback results are essential for helping leaders identify their strengths and development needs, and to improve their self-awareness around critical leadership competencies.
+Results also tell leaders what they need to do to improve and take their leadership skills to the next level.

 - Leaders’ self-ratings of their task and interpersonal leadership skills tend to be poor indicators of whether others perceive them to be at risk of career derailment.

 - Peer, direct report, and supervisor ratings of task and interpersonal leadership tend to be reasonably good indicators of whether a leader is perceived to be at risk of experiencing career derailment.
-However, peer ratings of leadership tend to be the best predictor of whether a leader is at risk of derailing.
+Peer ratings of leadership tend to be the best predictor of whether a leader is at risk of derailing.

 Based on these findings, here are the 3 key takeaways from our study:

 1. Improving your task and interpersonal leadership skills will likely reduce your risk of career derailment.
 Task leadership includes the following work responsibilities: